gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He didn't have to say "have any kind of tech".
-Like every child in Rusty Bridge they had hoped that as their teenage changes came on they would discover they were special---that they could control some piece of the Makers' ancient technology.
+Like every child in Rusty Bridge they had hoped that as their teenage changes came on they would discover they were special—that they could control some piece of the Makers' ancient technology.
 It hadn't happened,
 but as Gumption had observed more than once,